 Post an “About Me” Video to LinkedIn

 Record a general video about yourself, your experience, and your aspirations, and post it to your LinkedIn profile and similar talent sites.
 This helps you increase the chances that you’ll stand out to recruiters searching for you.
 To ensure people find it, add something like “Watch my video 👋” to your LinkedIn headline.

 Send video responses if hiring managers or recruiters have unresolved concerns or questions.
 For instance, if they ask after a call for you to follow up with more information, address their concerns head-on with a video where you acknowledge and respond to their concern.

 Create Mini “Case Study” Videos About Past Work

 If you left your last company on good terms, ask for their help creating a mini “case study” for what you accomplished there.
 You can stitch several clips together—one of you introducing yourself, then one of your former boss talking about how effective you were.
 See examples of case studies for a tried-and-true format.

 Right now, job-seeking is a team sport.
 Plenty of people are out there looking.
 If you come across a role that’s not a fit for you but would be a fit for someone you know, send a video message to the recruiter telling them to have a look at your friend.
 Recruiters are on quotas—they’ll be grateful for the help, and so will your friend.

 How to Get Started With Video Resumes

-The good news is that not much is needed.
+The good news is that you don’t really need that much.
 If you buy into the idea that recruiters are busy people who have trouble telling all the cover letters they receive apart, then you buy into the idea that video helps you get found and earn responses.
-It’s novel, it’s a way to show your personality, and it allows you to make a quick connection and get your foot in the door, even with many other candidates ahead of you.
+It’s a great way to show your personality and allows you to make a quick connection and get your foot in the door, even with many other candidates ahead of you.

 But you know what else you can do?
 Share this article!
-It’s a tough job market and we have to all be in it together.
+It’s a tough job market out there, and we’re all in it together.
 If you can use video to get a job, others can too.